 V wraps up this release with a blend of rock that is reminiscing of late 90s punk rock.
 This is a simple 4-piece rock band track that shows yet another layer to Momochi’s versatility.

-The track features raging guitar riffs, a snary-driven beat and a barely noticeable bass line.
-In comparison to the previous track it sounds too “normal” and uneventful in comparison despite its youthul vibes and rather upbeat sound.
+The track features raging guitar riffs, a snary-driven beat, and a barely noticeable bass line.
+In comparison to the previous track it sounds too “normal” and uneventful in comparison despite its youthful vibes and a rather upbeat sound.
 Vocally, Toyonaga delivers a solid performance in a genre that is no stranger to him.